9 Common Pottery Wheel Mistakes and How to Fix Them

 Slow Drying

 When you dry your Pottery, slow is the best way to go.
 Place your piece on a drying board or ware board to dry.
-Cover with plastic for at least the first day to slow down the initial drying process; this helps to prevent cracks.
+Cover with plastic for at least the first day to slow the initial drying and help prevent cracks.

 Wax resist

 If you have any problems with cracking when you attach handles or anything else to your Pottery.
-Brushing wax resist around the attached area helps your Clay dry slower and helps to prevent cracking as it dries.
+Brushing wax resist around the attached area helps your Clay dry more slowly and prevents cracking as it dries.

 Doing all three will increase your chances of avoiding those nasty cracks that ruin your Pottery.
-I rarely get cracks, but when I do, it is always because I did not compress my clay or dried my piece too fast.
+I rarely get cracks, but when I do, it is always because I didn’t compress my clay or I dried my piece too quickly.

 You can also read about How Long Pottery Should Dry Before Firing to prevent your pottery from cracking in the kiln.